Petra Kvitová: Personal life

-In the past, Kvitová was in relationship with Czech tennis players Adam Pavlásek and later Radek Štěpánek.
-She then began dating Czech hockey player Radek Meidl in June 2014.
+In the past, Kvitová was in relationships with Czech tennis players Adam Pavlásek and later Radek Štěpánek.
+She began dating Czech hockey player Radek Meidl in June 2014.
 In December 2015, it was officially announced by the Czech media that the couple were engaged.
 The news was subsequently confirmed by both Meidl and Kvitová.
 The couple split in May 2016.

-As of August 2021, Kvitová has been seeing her coach Jiří Vaněk, since the early summer of that year.
-They became engaged in July 2022.
+In August 2021, it was reported that Kvitová had been seeing her coach Jiří Vaněk, since the early summer of that year.
+They became engaged in July 2022, and married a year later.
+On 1 January 2024, Kvitová announced her pregnancy on Instagram.
+On 7 July 2024, Kvitová gave birth to their son Petr.

 Home invasion and robbery

 On 20 December 2016, Kvitová was robbed at her apartment in Prostějov, Czech Republic, suffering multiple lacerations to the tendons and nerves on her left hand and fingers while trying to defend herself.
-The knife-wielding attacker left with $190 worth of cash and is suspected to be a male in his mid-thirties.
 She underwent surgery to repair the damage to her hand, and was expected to sit out the next six months in order to fully recover.
 Three days later, in her first press conference since her surgery, Kvitová revealed that she had regained movement in her left hand.

-In early January 2017, it was reported that Kvitová's recovery was going according to plan, and that she had gradually begun doing exercises with her injured fingers.
-Moreover, her local tennis club offered a reward amounting $3850 for information leading to the whereabouts of her attacker.

-By March 2017, Kvitová had regained the use of her left hand, and could now use it for daily activities without any complications.
+By March 2017, Kvitová had regained full use of her left hand.
 Her psychological recovery was also on track, and she had completed fitness training in the Canary Islands.
-The following month, following good progress in her recovery, she provisionally put her name down for the French Open.

 On 23 May 2017, Kvitová announced that she would play the Wimbledon Championships the following month, and would make a last-minute decision, later in the week, on whether to compete at the French Open.
 Kvitová subsequently confirmed her participation at the latter event, thus marking her return to competition where she defeated American Julia Boserup in her opening match.